Surface 3: Accessories

+Configurations

 Reception

 Surface 3 received generally positive reviews from computer critics.
 They praised Microsoft's shift from ARM architecture toward x86, and therefore from Windows RT to a regular Windows OS.
 Most noted a well designed chassis and accessories produced of quality materials, and overall premium feeling of use.
 While less powerful, the Surface 3 was a lighter and cheaper alternative to the Surface Pro 3.
 More importantly, the Surface 3 could compete at the high-end of Android and iPad tablets, with the advantage of being a device running a full desktop OS instead of a mobile OS for a similar price.
 Reviewers also note that 37 GB of the total storage space in the low-end Surface 3 is available to the user, while its close competitor, the low-end iPad Air 2, has only 12.5 GB of user-available storage space for the same price.

 The most common downsides are relatively low battery life, slower performance compared to devices with Intel Core processors and a high price since accessories like Surface Pen and Type Cover are not included.